 post-click landing pages from credit card companies, banks, and loan services often allow visitors to apply for loans and lines of credit via the web, like these from Sallie Mae, Kabbage, and Bank of America:

 Sallie Mae uses a click-through post-click landing page to convert prospects, while Kabbage uses a short form, and Bank of America lays it all out front and center.
 All three use bulleted, benefit-centric copy and leave out a navigation menu to keep prospects from abandoning the page.

 How will you use financial post-click landing pages?

 In the financial industry, it’s becoming clear that personalization is key.
 With the help of post-click landing pages, you can deliver the right message to the right people at the right time.

 How you send that message is determined through continuous testing.
 Will you use a short form or a long form?
 Will you embed a video or an infographic?
 Will a click-through post-click landing page work better than a lead capture post-click landing page?

-Test, optimize and re-test — but start building your own financial post-click landing page with Instapage’s intuitive, designer-friendly platform today to start driving user action no matter your goal.
+Test, optimize and re-test — but start building your own financial post-click landing page.
+Sign up for an Instapage Enterprise demo today.